Zebra Danio are some of the most popular freshwater fish for home aquariums.

 These fish are similar in temperament to other peaceful species of similar size or shape, but they can be bothersome to slow-moving fish or fish with long fins.

-While they form hierarchies through their play, they could inadvertantly stress or injure slower moving fish.
+While they form hierarchies through their play, they could inadvertently stress or injure slower-moving fish.

 Care and Disease

 Zebra Danios are usually straightforward to care for.